Abhishek8-netizen/RoutineMap_Agile_Prototype/README.md

 ### User Stories

-1. As a student, I want to set reminders so that I can maintain a consistent routine. <br>
+1. As a student, I want to set reminders so that I can maintain a consistent routine.

 2. As a student, I want to add tasks and activities so that I can keep track of my daily schedule.

 3. As a working professional, I want to access the application across multiple devices so that I can view my tasks from anywhere.

 4. As a working professional, I want to sync activities with a calendar view so that I can manage deadlines effectively.

 5. As a working professional, I want to receive activity recommendations based on my mental and physical state so that I do not overexert myself.

 ---